 How to Store Salted Caramel

-Made from only 4 simple ingredients in only 10 minutes, this homemade caramel is salty, sweet, and irresistibly buttery.
+Made from only 4 simple ingredients, this homemade caramel is salty, sweet, and irresistibly buttery.
 No candy thermometer required and the possibilities for serving are endless.
 (Though just a spoon is acceptable!)
 Use caution as the cooking caramel may splatter.
 Stand back and wear kitchen gloves if desired.
+Review recipe notes prior to beginning.

-- 6 Tablespoons (90g) salted butter, room temperature cut up into 6 pieces
+- 6 Tablespoons (85g) unsalted butter, at room temperature and sliced into 6 pieces

 - 1 teaspoon salt

-- Heat granulated sugar in a medium saucepan over medium heat, stirring constantly with a high heat resistant rubber spatula or wooden spoon.
+- Heat granulated sugar in a medium heavy-duty saucepan (avoid using nonstick) over medium heat, stirring constantly with a high heat-resistant rubber spatula or wooden spoon.
 Sugar will form clumps and eventually melt into a thick brown, amber-colored liquid as you continue to stir.
-Be careful not to burn.
+On my stove, this takes about 6 minutes.
+Be careful not to burn it.

-- Very slowly drizzle in 1/2 cup of heavy cream while stirring.
-Since the heavy cream is colder than the caramel, the mixture will rapidly bubble when added.
-Allow the mixture to boil for 1 minute.
+- After the butter has melted and combined with the caramelized sugar, stir constantly as you very slowly pour in the heavy cream.
+Since the heavy cream is colder than the hot caramel, the mixture will rapidly bubble when added.
+After all the heavy cream has been added, stop stirring and allow to boil for 1 minute.
 It will rise in the pan as it boils.
+If you’d like to be precise and use a candy thermometer, the temperature will rise to about 220°F (104°C).

-- Remove from heat and stir in 1 teaspoon of salt.
+- Remove from heat and stir in the salt.
 Allow to slightly cool down before using.
 Caramel thickens as it cools.

 - Cover tightly and store for up to 1 month in the refrigerator.
+Caramel solidifies in the refrigerator.
 Reheat in the microwave or on the stove to desired consistency.

 - Make Ahead & Freezing Instructions: You can make this caramel in advance.
 Make sure it is covered tightly and store it for up to 1 month in the refrigerator.
 Warm the caramel up for a few seconds before using in a recipe.
+See “What Is the Texture of This Salted Caramel?” in the post above.
 This caramel is OK at room temperature for a day if you’re traveling or gifting it.
 You can freeze the salted caramel, too.
 Freeze in an airtight container for up to 3 months.
 Thaw in the refrigerator or at room temperature, then warm up before using.

 - Salt: Use regular table salt or kosher salt.
 If using larger flaky salt, add 1 teaspoon, taste, then add more if desired.
 This recipe works with 1 teaspoon of any variety of salt.
 You can always add 3/4 teaspoon, taste, then add more if desired.